KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

 1. Go to _Settings_ > _Set Up_ > _Branded Domain_.
 2. Click **Add Domain** and select the channel.
 3. Enter the details you are prompted to provide based on the selected channel.
-For more information, refer to []() and [Custom Domain]().
+For more information, refer to [System Domain]() and [Custom Domain]().

 <Image align="center" border={true} caption="Add Domain" src="https://files.readme.io/e3b88c267d2ff3601ff7e683443c73d9339f2eabce70810a1a9ad7c3522277ed-Add_Domain.png" />

 3. Click **Save**.
    * For a System Domain, the status is set to Active immediately.
    * For a Custom Domain, the status is set to Pending Verification, and DNS records are generated for you to configure with your domain provider.

 ## Add System Domain

-You can create a system domain to quickly start using branded links in your WhatsApp campaigns without DNS configuration.
+You can create a system domain to quickly start using branded links in your WhatsApp/SMS & RCS campaigns without DNS configuration.
 To add a system domain, enter the following details:

 <Table align={["left","left"]}>
   <thead>